Filesystems¶

 The filesystem behavior and layout is documented in this chapter.
 The document discusses how the container filesystem is created, where the different mount points are pulled in from and the mechanisms that changes the behavior of the filesystem.

-Standard filesystem
+Standard filesystem¶

 Each container has a rootfs that is bind mounted as the containers root filesystem of said container.
 The creation and bind mounting of the root filesystem is automated based on a configuration file and a shell script provided at startup.
 The process of creating the filesystem and bind mounting different parts is spread out over several involved parties because of this.
 Following is a rough description of the steps taken when setting up the standard filesystem for SoftwareContainer:

-1. The root filesystem directory is created and the directory is empty on creation.
+- The root filesystem directory is created and the directory is empty on creation.

-3. The lxc-softwarecontainer creates several basic directories creating a normal unix environment as defined by Filesystem Hierarchy Standard (FHS).
+creates several basic directories creating a normal unix environment as defined by Filesystem Hierarchy Standard (FHS). - The filesystem is still mostly empty except for directories and some basic

-6. On top of this, non standard mountpoints are also used to mount for example the gateway directories etc. inside the filesystem.
+. - On top of this, non standard mountpoints are also used to mount for example the gateway directories etc. inside the filesystem.
 These are defined using BindMountFolderInContainer, or mounted by the different gateways.

 The basic filesystem looks like this on startup: